andrhamm/favi/README.md

 unzip top-1m.csv.zip
 ```

 The unzipped seed file must be uploaded to the `favi-cache` bucket.
 Once it is hosted in the S3 bucket, use the web UI to request a batch of seed to be processed.
 The backend will maintain its place between seed requests so as not to duplicate efforts.
-The batch of domains will be pushed into a Kinesis stream and processed asynchronously.
+The batch of domains will be pushed into SNS and processed asynchronously.

 Requesting a batch of seeding requires a secret API key in order to prevent abuse, since this process takes potentially a large amount of processing.